It may be one of the few things you haven’t discussed with friends. Here’s an honest, clear account of what you can expect with bleeding after birth.

 3. Don’t keep quiet about clots

 Passing lots of large blood clots or more than a pint of blood in the first 24 hours after birth are symptoms of primary postpartum haemorrhage (RCOG, 2016).
-Five in 100 women will have primary postpartum haemorrhage after they give birth.

 Severe postnatal blood loss can make you feel even more exhausted than is normal after giving birth but it can also be life threatening.
 Getting quick treatment is essential before it becomes a major haemorrhage.

 Treatment normally involves helping your uterus to contract through massaging the belly, an injection to contract the uterus, and a catheter into your bladder.
 The doctors will check to make sure all of the placenta has come out, and may have to do this under general anaesthetic.
 You will also have a drip in your arm and blood taken for tests.